rust-lang/rfcs/text/0503-prelude-stabilization.md

 // for the inclusion of these traits in the prelude. pub use cmp::{PartialEq, PartialOrd, Eq, Ord};

-// Iterators are one of the most core primitives in the standard libary which is
+// Iterators are one of the most core primitives in the standard library which is
 // used to interoperate between any sort of sequence of data.
 Due to the
 // widespread use, these traits and extension traits are all present in the
 // prelude.